 Dr. Steinke retired from the project and as Executive Director of Healthy Congregations in 2005.
 Healthy Congregations, Inc. was incorporated as a 501(c)3 organization in Ohio in 2006 under the leadership of Executive Director Dr. Emlyn Ott.

 Reflecting on its mission and purpose at the beginning of 2011, Healthy Congregations is an ecumenical and interfaith organization.
-With a Board that represents a variety of traditions, Healthy Congregations provides training, consultation and education around emotional process through the Internet, an online journal, the membership network and a monthly leadership series that includes distance and on-site presentations and small group coaching.
-The Advanced Workshop made a transition in 2007 into a yearly event called the National Gathering that is open to all people interested in Bowen family systems theory and its application to congregational life.
+With a Board that represents a variety of traditions, Healthy Congregations provides training, consultation and education around emotional process through the internet, a blog, the membership network, and a monthly leadership series that includes distance and on-site presentations and small group coaching.